obz404/final-cyber-project---Parkscout/README.md

 Edit
 python server.py
 Start the Camera Predictor for Each Spot
-(Example for Spot 1, Camera 0)
+(Example: Spot 1 uses Camera 0)

 bash
 Copy
 Edit
 python camera_predict.py 1 0
-(Add --headless if running without display.)
+(Use --headless if you don't want to display camera window.)

 Run the Flask Web App